lxi-tools/liblxi/README.md

 ## 5. Contributing

 liblxi is open source.
-If you want to help out with the project please join in.
+If you want to help out with the project please feel free to join in.

 All contributions (bug reports, code, doc, ideas, etc.) are welcome.